tuva-health/docs/docs/provider-data.md

 - The Health Care Provider Taxonomy code set is a collection of unique alphanumeric codes (e.g. 207KA0200X), ten characters in length, maintained by the National Uniform Claim Committee (NUCC).
 - Again, a separate terminology lookup data source is required to interpret this code which does not come with the NPPES data set.
 - The taxonomy codes are updated twice a year (January and July).

+## Why are TAX IDs included in claims?

+In addition to NPIs, federal tax IDs are required fields on both facility and professional claim forms.
+The tax ID can be either an employer identifier number (EIN), or an invidual's social security number.

+Most provider analyses are conducted using the NPIs recorded in claims.
+Tax IDs are used for some financial use cases, since network contracts are written at the TIN level.
+For example, network discounts are often analyzed by tax ID, since network contracts are written at the tax ID level [Example](https://us.milliman.com/-/media/milliman/importedfiles/uploadedfiles/insight/healthreform/pdfs/determining-discounts.ashx).

 ## References
 - [Medicare Claims Processing Manual, Chapter 25 - Completing and Processing the Form CMS-1450 Data Set] (https://www.cms.gov/regulations-and-guidance/guidance/manuals/downloads/clm104c25.pdf)